 When I came back after Xmas, I got a huge shock.
 The DRAP scenarios were complex and detailed, and I had been telling the ADMs that whenever we got to the point where some of the scenarios “disappeared”, then I could delete them and we would see the final real totals.
-Basically I was telling them we should prioritize to the cuts we were doing so we could see what it really looked like.
+Basically, I was telling them that we should prioritize the cuts we were doing so we could see what it really looked like.

 Except they were no longer scenarios.
 We were doing ALL of the changes.
 With Strategic Review implementation involved, plus a large transfer of personnel to another branch, and a large number of actual cuts in positions, our Branch was going to reduce by 30% of its staff.

-Holy.
-Something or other.
+Holy Something or other.

 I was the first to see the numbers.
 First to see the totals.
 First to see the reality of the devastation that was to come.
 How?
 How could we possibly do 30%?
 Not just the impact on individuals, that was unreal, but even the best business advice was that you could turn a ship by 10% maybe at a time, not 30% in three years.
 It was unheard of, and the numbers were horrifying.